 As Ontario heads into Phase-3 and non-essential travel will be lifted today, (Friday, July 24, 2020), hotels are increasing their cleaning and sanitization protocols.
 Hotels such as the Marriott, Hyatt, Hilton and others have created a ‘Stay Safe’ Program, which outlines industry-wide guidelines on how to deal with COVID-19.
 These guidelines try to go above and beyond federal/provincial standards and are created in order to help you bring more traffic.

 What Hotels Are Doing to Combat COVID-19

-The first place to look at is providing quality sanitising products to your customers.
-Customers will expect sanitary stations around high traffic areas and in their rooms.
+The first place to look at is providing quality sanitizing products to your customers.
+Customers will expect sanitary stations around high traffic areas everywhere especially in their rooms.

 Hand Sanitizer stations